linwoodc3/RepData_PeerAssessment/PA1_template.md

 Repoducible analysis is all about equipping independent researchers and readers with the tools, data, and analytic code needed to reproduce the results of a study or scientific endeavor.
 This study uses RMarkdown; read [knitr in a knutshell](http://kbroman.org/knitr_knutshell/) for more information and tricks.
 In this context, the task explores personal activity monitoring data.
 The tools used for plotting and data transformation are imported below.

+# Alternative Literate Statistical Programming
+I also [completed this assignment in a Jupyter Notebook Kernel for R langauge](https://github.com/linwoodc3/RepData_PeerAssessment/blob/master/CourseProject1.ipynb).
+The Jupyter Notebook is a web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text, which matches exactly what literate statistical programming aims to be (from our lectures).
+[Learn more about using Jupyter Notebook with R here](http://irkernel.github.io/running/).

 \###################################################################
  Check for required packages and load